asyncanup/apper/README.md

 Subapps can be pulled out and placed anywhere in the overall directory structure.
 This would make them available on the new relative url with respect to the root.

-Every subapp folder can be started as a separated app by including `server.js` in there.
+Every subapp directory can be started as a separated app just by running `apper` in there.

 Due to the directory hierarchy based mounting of subapps, the base URL paths of all subapps are decided by their position in the directory hierarchy.